Austin vs Indianapolis

 Which city has higher STR taxes — Austin or Indianapolis?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Indianapolis charges 7% Indiana sales tax + 10% Marion County innkeeper's tax (17% combined).
-Compare the full breakdown in the table above.
+Notably, Indianapolis benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?